Shia in Bahrain: February 14 Youth Coalition

+A 2011 estimate suggested that Shia Muslims comprised around 60% of the Muslim population in Bahrain.
 According to behavior of Al-Khalifa's government, Shia activists prompted on February 14, 2011.
 They named that day as the Day of Rage and asked the people to protest against al-Khalifa's behavior at that day.
-The Al-Khalifa came into contact with the protesters and from that day widespread wave of Al-Khalifa's actions against Shiites has been performed, including the detention of women and men and children and their torture, the destruction of Shia mosques and cemeteries.
+The Al-Khalifa came into contact with the protesters and from that day widespread wave of Al-Khalifa's actions against Shias has been performed, including the detention of women and men and children and their torture, the destruction of Shia mosques and cemeteries.

+Shias are estimated to be around 45%, though faced persecution from the ruling Sunni royal family, the Al Khalifa.

 Society

 There are various sects in Bahrain, such as Bahrani, Arab, Howala, Ajmi, Asians.
 On the other hand, dominant political and official system in Bahrain are governed by Sunni people.

-According to the reports of The Guardian, when Āl Khalīfah family have begun to govern Bahrain, Shiites who have pieces of land, were changed to peasants.
+According to the reports of The Guardian, when Āl Khalīfah family began to govern Bahrain, Shiites who have pieces of land, were changed to peasants.
 Now, High-ranking official positions belong to Sunnis and only few positions are ruled by Shiites.
 It is necessary to mention that in Bahrain Sunni is not synonymous with rich, nor Shia with poor, but on the whole the Shia majority faces worse economic circumstances.

 Shia scholars

-Bahrain has an ancient and historic background which arise from the presence of Shiite scholars.
-Some of them are listed as following:
+Some of Bahrain's Shia scholars are listed as following:

 Maitham Al Bahrani, Kamal al-Deen Maitham bin Ali bin Maitham al-Bahrani, commonly known as Sheikh Maitham Al Bahrani was a leading 13th Century Twelver Eastern Arabian theologian, author, and philosopher.
 Al Bahrani wrote on Twelver doctrine, affirmed free will, the infallibility of prophets and imams, the appointed imamate of `Ali, and the occultation of the Twelfth Imam.
 Yusuf al-Bahrani Yusuf ibn Ahmed al-Bahrani (1695–1772) (Arabic: يوسف البحراني) was a Bahraini theologian and a dominant person in the intellectual development of Twelver Shia Islam.
 Isa Qassim Ayatollah Sheikh Isa Ahmed Qassim (Arabic: آية الله الشيخ عيسى أحمد قاسم) is Bahrain's leading Shia cleric and a politician.
 He is the spiritual leader of Al Wefaq, Bahrain's biggest opposition society.
 He was the leader and the founders of Islamic Enlightenment institution.